Fool me once, shame on you.

 - Messages insisting you must take some action.

 - Messages without a hard "stop at" date.
 Anything asking to be forwarded, but which do not contain some type of "stop date" in them, must be considered very dubious.
+Some are messages passed by Xerox copying when I was in college, and that's a long time ago.

 - Mail thanking you for doing things you did not do from people you do not know.
 Do not "click" to get similar savings.